ska-telescope/ska-src-chsrc-gitops/docs/contributing/monitoring-targets.md

       labels:
         servicename: 'example-service'
     ```
+- Do **not** change nor substitute any values under the section `relabel_configs:`.
+It's magic that's required to integrate with our monitoring infrastructure.

 - When adding a new site, please copy and paste an existing site and make the following changes: